jfish-fishj/boring_cities/README.md

 takes business location data and turns it into panel data.
 It also creates misc variables like if a business is publically traded and how many other locations exist in a given year

+## clean parcel data
+INCOMPLETE, but has skeleton needed for cleaning parcel data.
+Is a to-do as I figure out how I want to integrate parcel data.

 ## helper functions
 contains useful functions like logging that are used in all scripts